HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 One of our takeaways was that popular libraries such as WordPress, Bootstrap, and Font Awesome are primary drivers behind adoption of new features, while individual developers tend to be more conservative.

-Another observation is that there is more old code on the Web than new code.
-The Web in practice spans a huge range, from code that could have been written 20 years ago to bleeding edge tech that only works in the latest browsers.
+Another observation is that there is more old code on the web than new code.
+The web in practice spans a huge range, from code that could have been written 20 years ago to bleeding edge tech that only works in the latest browsers.
 What this study showed us, though, is that there are powerful features that are often misunderstood and underused, despite good interoperability.

 It also showed us some of the ways that developers want to use CSS but can't and gave us some insight on what they find confusing.
 Some of this data will be brought back to the CSS WG to help drive CSS's evolution, because data-driven decisions are the best kind of decisions.